pygeos/pygeos/docs/geometry.rst

 used anymore.

 Geometry objects are immutable.
-This means that after constructed, they cannot be changed inplace.
+This means that after constructed, they cannot be changed in place.
 Every PyGEOS operation will result in a new object being returned.

 Construction
 ~~~~~~~~~~~~